 Moreover, steps for customer onboarding like syncing with a bank account, adding personal info, KYC should be done in minimal steps.
 Instead of forced log-ins or in-app processes, you can allow users to use biometrics for logins and authentications.
 Datamatics recently built an easy-to-use banking mobile app for An NBFC To Drive Market Penetration.2.
 Comprehensive Understanding of Technology

-The present-day FinTech includes a broad array of technologies and applications which support financial processes and transactions.
-These include a complex scope of hardware technologies, many of which are largely invisible to users, such as data centers with built-in redundancies, dedicated telecommunications conduits, cloud solutions, and many more.
-FinTech software applications and platforms enable users to execute financial transactions in milliseconds with speed and precision.
+Modern FinTech includes a huge array of technologies and applications that can aid financial processes as well as transactions.
+These consist of a complex amalgamation of hardware technologies, many of which are invisible to users, like data centers that come with redundancies, conduits for dedicated telecommunications, cloud solutions, and more.
+FinTech apps can let users execute financial transactions within milliseconds with speed and precision.

-Hence, FinTech UX practitioners must have a sound conceptual understanding of the various applicable technologies, along with their capabilities and limitations.
-Collaborating with a larger Product Development team, including Technology, can help fintechs learn about the number of technical considerations involved in crafting the most appropriate and effective user experience.
+Hence, FinTech UX practitioners must have a deep understanding of the various applicable technologies, along with their advantages as well as limitations.
+Allying up with bigger development teams can help fintechs understand a number of technical considerations that are imperative in creating an appropriate and exemplary user experience.

 3. Consumer-centric product designs